Maggie C

 Bio

 My name is Maggie and I'm excited to work with you!
 In undergrad, I studied Humanities and Psychology, and once I took a Biopsychology class I knew I had discovered a lifelong enthusiasm for neuroscience research.
 I became especially interested in learning and memory and the neuroscience of addiction.
-I have maintained my interest in this area in my PhD, which is focused on understanding how alcohol affects the brain to impact other complex behaviors, like sleep.
+I maintained my interest in this area in my PhD, which was focused on understanding how alcohol affects the brain to impact other complex behaviors, like sleep.
 Accordingly, I have lots of knowledge of the neurobiology of behavior, and also of psychiatric disease more broadly.
 In my future career, I hope to teach and mentor students, and as a Polygence mentor I hope to gain lots of experience with this.
 I am also interested in mentoring to help students prepare for their own futures!
 Outside of the lab, I enjoy exploring the outdoors through running, biking, hiking, and camping.
 I also love to read, hang out with my cats, and do crafts and DIY projects.Project ideas

 Learn about genes associated with mental health or neurological disorders